Indonesian occupation of East Timor: Santa Cruz massacre

 During a memorial mass on 12 November 1991 for a pro-independence youth shot by Indonesian troops, demonstrators among the 2,500-strong crowd unfurled the Fretilin flag and banners with pro-independence slogans and chanted boisterously but peacefully.
 Following a brief confrontation between Indonesian troops and protesters, 200 Indonesian soldiers opened fire on the crowd killing at least 250 Timorese.

 The testimonies of foreigners at the cemetery were quickly reported to international news organisations, and video footage of the massacre was widely broadcast internationally, causing outrage.
 In response to the massacre, activists around the world organised in solidarity with the East Timorese, and a new urgency was brought to calls for self-determination.
 TAPOL, a British organisation formed in 1973 to advocate for democracy in Indonesia, increased its work around East Timor.
 In the United States, the East Timor Action Network (now the East Timor and Indonesia Action Network) was founded and soon had chapters in ten cities around the country.
 Other solidarity groups appeared in Portugal, Australia, Japan, Germany, Malaysia, Ireland, and Brazil.

 Coverage of the massacre was a vivid example of how the growth of new media in Indonesia was making it increasingly difficult for the "New Order" to control information flow in and out of Indonesia, and that in the post-Cold War 1990s, the government was coming under increasing international scrutiny.
 Several pro-democracy student groups and their magazines began to openly and critically discuss not just East Timor, but also the "New Order" and the broader history and future of Indonesia.

 Sharp condemnation of the military came not just from the international community, but from within parts of the Indonesian elite.

-The massacre ended the governments 1989 opening of the territory and a new period of repression began.
+The massacre ended the government's 1989 opening of the territory and a new period of repression began.
 Warouw was removed from his position and his more accommodating approach to Timorese resistance rebuked by his superiors.
 Suspected Fretilin sympathisers were arrested, human rights abuses rose, and the ban on foreign journalists was reimposed.

-Hatred intensified amongst Timorese of the Indonesian military presence.
+Hatred intensified among Timorese of the Indonesian military presence.
 Major General Prabowo's, Kopassus Group 3 trained militias gangs dressed in black hoods to crush the remaining resistance.